moinism/chotadb/README.md

 ````
 `find` will look for all the records having their `isRead` set to `false`.

-If we wanted to access all the emails, we'll call `find` without any object being to it.
+If we wanted to access all the emails, we'll call `find` without any search criteria (`object`) being passed to it.

 ````javascript
 Store.Emails.find().each(function(email){